nextgis/docs_ngcom/source/tutorial_qgis.rst

    :align: center
    :width: 16cm

 Let’s place another bbq spot in the forest.
 Left-click on a suitable place on the map, then enter one attribute value, AMENITY = ``bbq``.
-Then press **OK**.
+Then click **OK**.

 .. figure:: _static/tut_new_point_en.png
    :name: tut_new_point_pic